-An additional metric that we use to measure the cumulative dilutive impact of our equity program is fully-diluted overhang (the sum of (1) the number of shares subject to equity awards outstanding under our 2014 Stock Plan and Amended 2020 Stock Plan, but not yet exercised or settled and (2) the number of shares available to be granted under our Amended 2020 Stock Plan, divided by the sum of (1) the total shares of Common Stock outstanding at the Record Date, (2) the number of shares available to be granted under our Amended 2020 Stock Plan.
+An additional metric that we use to measure the cumulative dilutive impact of our equity program is fully-diluted overhang (the sum of (1) the number of shares subject to equity awards outstanding under our 2014 Stock Plan and Amended 2020 Stock Plan, but not yet exercised or settled and (2) the number of shares available to be granted under our Amended 2020 Stock Plan, divided by the sum of (1) the total shares of Common Stock outstanding at the Record Date, (2) the number of shares subject to equity awards outstanding under our 2014 and Amended 2020 Stock Plan, but not yet exercised or settled, and (3) the number of shares available to be granted under our Amended 2020 Stock Plan.
 Our approximate fully-diluted overhang as of the Record Date was 15.4% as a percent of fully-diluted common shares outstanding.
 If the amendment to the Amended 2020 Stock Plan is approved, our approximate potential fully-diluted overhang as of that date would increase to 29.4% and then will decline over time.